-That being said, you should learn the following skills to be a top notch web designer:
+That being said, you should learn the following skills to be a top-notch web designer:

-This is the most basic of all web designing skills that you need to know.
+These are the most basic of all web designing skills that you need to know.
 Websites are entirely composed of strings of design languages (mostly HTML); if you are unable to create a page using HTML, then your vision for the client's website can never be fully realized.

-A good website is not solely composed of pictures, headlines and graphics.
-It will also include high quality writing that is designed to engage and inform the website's visitors.
+A good website is not solely composed of pictures, headlines, and graphics.
+It will also include high-quality writing that is designed to engage and inform the website's visitors.
 In order for your client's website to be complete, you will need to be able to deliver this content.